AntoineDW/cyber-cheatsheet/Cryptography/GPG.md

 # GPG

-GPG is a encryption toolbox.
+GPG is an encryption toolbox.

 ## Decrypt a AES256 encrypted message
 ```bash